 - (25) In certain cases, shortcomings in Member States' system of supervision and related enforcement activities could risk to substantially hinder the achievement of the objectives of this Regulation and those of revised Directive 2001/83/EC which could even lead to the emergence of risks to public health.
-To address these challenges, harmonised inspection standards should be ensured through the establishment of a joint audit programme within the Agency.
-This joint audit programme will also further harmonise the interpretation of good manufacturing and distribution practices on the basis of Union legislative requirements.
+To ensure consistency in supervision and enforcement in the Union address these challenges, harmonised inspection standards should be ensured through the establishment of a joint audit programme within the Agency.
+This joint audit programme will also further harmonise the interpretation of good manufacturing and distribution practices on the basis of Union legislative requirements, taking into account the specific constitutional and administrative structures of each Member State pursuant to Article 4(2) TEU.
 Moreover, it will support further mutual recognition of inspection outcomes between Member States and with strategic partners.
-Within the joint audit programme, the competent authorities are subject to regular audits conducted by other Member States to maintain an equivalent and harmonised quality system and to ensure an appropriate implementation of relevant good manufacturing and distribution practices into national laws and equivalence with other EEA inspectorates. - (26) An inspection working group, which provides input and recommendations on all matters relating, directly or indirectly, to good manufacturing practice and good distribution practice irrespective of the marketing authorisation procedure through different reporting lines, should be established within the Agency.
-In particular, that working group should be responsible for the establishment, development and overall supervision of the joint audit programme. - (27) To promote innovation and the development of new medicinal products by SMEs within the meaning of Commission Recommendation 2003/361/EC11, and to reduce the cost of the placing on the market of medicinal products for human use authorised via the centralised procedure, these undertakings should benefit from a support scheme from the Agency. - (28) The support scheme should be composed of regulatory, procedural and administrative support, and of a reduction, deferral or waiver of fees.
-The scheme should cover the various steps involved in pre-authorisation procedures, such as scientific advice, the submission of the marketing authorisation application, and post-authorisation procedures. - (29) Legal entities that are not engaged in an economic activity such as universities, public bodies, research centres or not-for-profit organisations, represent an important source of innovation and should also benefit from this support scheme.
-Whereas it should be possible to take account of the particular situation of these entities on an individual basis, such support can best be achieved by means of a dedicated support scheme, including administrative support and through the reduction, deferral and waiver of fees. - (30) The Agency should be empowered to give scientific recommendations on whether a product under development, which could potentially fall under the mandatory scope of the centralised procedure, meets the scientific criteria to be a medicinal product.
-Such an advisory mechanism would address, as early as possible, questions related to borderline cases with other areas such as substances of human origin, cosmetics or medical devices, which may arise as science develops.
-To ensure that recommendations given by the Agency take into account the views of equivalent advisory mechanisms in other legal frameworks, the Agency should consult the relevant advisory or regulatory bodies.
+Within the joint audit programme, the competent authorities competent authorities are subject to regular audits conducted by other Member States to maintain an equivalent and harmonised quality system and to ensure an appropriate implementation of relevant good manufacturing and distribution practices into national laws and equivalence with other EEA inspectorates Member States. - (26) An The inspection working groups, which provides-input and recommendations on all matters relating, directly or indirectly, to good clinical practice, good manufacturing practice, and good distribution practice and good pharmacovigilance practice, irrespective of the marketing authorisation procedure through different reporting lines, should be established within the Agency.
+In particular, that working group should be responsible for the establishment, development and overall supervision of the joint audit programme. - (27) To promote innovation and the development of new medicinal products by SMEs within the meaning of Commission Recommendation 2003/361/EC11, and to reduce the cost of the placing on the market of medicinal products for human use authorised via the centralised procedure, these undertakings should benefit from a support scheme from the Agency.

-Commission Recommendation of 6 May 2003 concerning the definition of micro, small and medium-sized enterprises (OJ L 124, 20.5.2003, p.
+11 Commission Recommendation of 6 May 2003 concerning the definition of micro, small and medium-sized enterprises (OJ L 124, 20.5.2003, p.
 36).